abinit/abinit/doc/mkdocs-tutorials/paw2.md

 This partial wave has been generated at Eref=0 Ry and orthogonalized with the first d\- partial wave which has an eigenenergy equal to -0.65Ry (see Ni file).
 These two energies are too close and orthogonalization process produces "high" partial waves.
 Try to replace the reference energy for the additional d\- partial wave.
 For example, put Eref=1. instead of Eref=0. (line 24 of Ni.atompaw.input1 file).

 Run ATOMPAW again and plot wfn6 file:

 ![2nd d partial wave](../documents/lesson_paw2/wfn6b.jpg)

-Now the PS partial wave and projector have the same order of magnitude !
+Now the PS partial wave and projector have the same order of magnitude!

 Note again that you should always check the evale values in Ni file and make sure they are as close as possible.
 If not, choices for projectors and/or partial waves certainly are not judicious.

 ## 6 Examine the logarithmic derivatives

 Examine the logarithmic derivatives, i.e., derivatives of an l-state d(log(ψl(E))/dE computed for the exact atomic problem and with the PAW dataset.
 They are printed in the logderiv.l files.
 Each logderiv.l file corresponds to angular momentum quantum number l, and contains three columns of data: the energy, the logarithmic derivative of the l-state of the exact atomic problem